• Skip to primary navigation

 College policies are necessary tools to provide greater detail on issues set out in legislation, regulations, or by-laws.
 Policies alone are not legally binding.

-All College program policies published below (including governance policies) are approved by the College’s Council.
+All College program policies published below (including governance policies) are approved by the College’s Board.

 Governance Policies

-These policies provide guidelines for Council and its committees as they make decisions and fulfill the regulatory mandate.
+These policies provide guidelines for the Board and its committees as they make decisions and fulfill the regulatory mandate.

 Accommodation Policy